dmose/mc-nodejs-docs/threat model.md

 npm have introduced [new package naming rules](https://blog.npmjs.org/post/168978377570/new-package-moniker-rules) that reduce the abilitiy to register package names that are similar to other packages in certain ways however it is still possible for this to be an issue.

 Vendoring means we are only vulnerable when adding or upgrading packages.
-Reviewing the modification to `package.json` should catch instances of this happening at the top level however we will have top rely on security scans such as `npm audit` and `snyk` do catch this for deeper dependencies.
+Reviewing the modification to `package.json` should catch instances of this happening at the top level, however, we will have top rely on security scans such as `npm audit` and `snyk` to catch this for deeper dependencies.